stanfish06/scloop/README.md

 [![Test Build](https://github.com/stanfish06/scLoop/actions/workflows/test-build.yml/badge.svg)](https://github.com/stanfish06/scLoop/actions/workflows/test-build.yml)
 [![PyPI](https://img.shields.io/pypi/v/scloop)](https://pypi.org/project/scloop)

-**Note: this package is in early stages of development. (manuscirpt in prep)**
+**Note: this package is in early stages of development. (manuscript in prep)**

 scLoop is a library to identify statistically significant loops in single-cell RNA-seq data.
+In brief, it bootstraps the data points and matches loops across the bootstrapped samples through both image homology and topological equivalence, which assigns confidence to individual loops in the dataset.
+The core computation routine is compiled and parallelized.

 <table>
   <tr>